 We will need substantial additional funding to meet our financial obligations and to pursue our business objectives.
-If we are unable to raise capital when needed, we could be forced to curtail our planned operations and the pursuit of our growth strategy.
+If we are unable to raise capital when needed, we could be forced to delay further development of our technologies or product candidates or curtail our planned operations and the pursuit of our growth strategy.